 Michael joined Watsi on August 2nd, 2013.
 Six years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,800 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.
+Michael's most recent donation traveled 8,500 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.

 Michael has funded healthcare for 85 patients in 11 countries.